openshift/openshift-pep/openshift-pep-008.md

 The format for every workflow defined in `workflows.yml` is as follows:

     Name: The name of the workflow
+    Type: A single value or list of workflow types
     Description: The text displayed by the installer in the workflow list
-    ID: A distinct alphanumeric ID for the workflow, used in oo-install-cfg.yml and <gem_root>/workflows/<workflow_id> for namespacing
+    ID: A distinct alphanumeric ID for the workflow, used in oo-install-cfg.yml
-    RemoteFiles:
-      - URL for file (including git:// URL)
-      - File 2...
-      - File 3....
+    WorkflowDir: Defaults to <gem_root>/workflows/<workflow_id>, but can be overriden to <gem_root>/workflows/<workflow_dir>
     SkipDeploymentCheck: Default is "N", specifies whether or not to ask the standard Deployment settings questions at the start of the workflow.
     Questions:
       - ID: The unique variable name to associate the response with